Sütlaç in Istanbul: 8 Best Places Serving Creamy Rice Pudding

 1. Nizam Pide

 Nizam Pide made its name on pide, so the dessert menu comes as a surprise.
 It is sütlaç and nothing else, in more varieties than most dessert-only shops manage.
-Our favorite is the atom, stuffed with Turkish delight, dried figs, dried apricots, raisins, nuts, and honey.
+The Taksim branch sits steps from İstiklal Caddesi, with a second location in Harbiye.
+Our favorite is the atom, stuffed with Turkish delight, dried figs, dried apricots, raisins, banana, hazelnuts, and honey.
 The versions topped with seasonal fruit bring color that is hard to walk past.

 2. Murat Muhallebicisi